4.14. GUI Automation¶

 4.14.6.
 Selecting Rays¶

-A custom selection can be set using the function TraceGUI.select_rays
+A custom selection is set with the function TraceGUI.select_rays.

 Accessing TraceGUI.ray_selection